64kramsystem/personal_notes/topics/commodore_64-6502_assembly.md

 Page 0 has special treatment (addressing, etc.).

-The stack is on page 1, and grows downwards.
+The stack is on page 1, and grows downwards, so SP is an offset from 0x100.
 WATCH OUT!!
 The push/pull sequence is inverted compared to x86:
+WATCH OUT!!
+JSR does not push the address of the instruction to execute on return, but (addr - 1 = last byte of JSR)

 - push: write -> move
 - pull: move -> read